About Julai And Happy Hearty Home

 The Birth Of Happy Hearty Home

-I created Happy Hearty Home as my little, happy space on the web where I document and share with you all my personal experiences, lessons learned, and those that I will still learn along the way in my journey of simplifying our family life and home together with my husband and our 2 lovely boys as we strive to attain a happier, simpler, & God-centered family life, one little step at a time.
+Originally, I created Happy Hearty Home as my little, happy space on the web where I document and share with you all my personal experiences, lessons learned, and those that I will still learn along the way in my journey of simplifying our family life and home together with my husband and our 2 lovely boys as we strive to attain a happier, simpler, & God-centered family life, one little step at a time.

-Our Catholic faith is very important to us.
 We want to put God in the center of our married life and in our home, and we want to make God our highest priority, at all times.

 We also want our kids to learn about our faith and about God as early as possible.

 But we are human and we fail most of the time.
 I’ll be sharing here all our “faith experiences” in the hope that they can be of help in your faith journey, as well.

 You will find a lot of posts here about prayers, novenas, devotions, and other things related to Catholic/Christian living.